brillout/goldpage/readme.md

 Currently, `ssr-coin` uses Webpack but we will use Parcel as soon as Parcel v2 is released.
 This means that all things related to building will just work.
 You want TypeScript and PostCSS?
 It will work out-of-the-box and you won't have to do anything.
-(That said you can use TypeScript and PostCSS today by installing the `@ssr-coin/typescript` and `@srr-coin/postcss` plugins which will modify the Webpack config for you.)
+(You can use TypeScript and PostCSS today by installing the `@ssr-coin/typescript` and `@ssr-coin/postcss` plugins which will modify the Webpack config for you.)

 <br/>
-:gear:&nbsp;&nbsp; <b>Static-dynamic Apps</b>
+:gear:&nbsp;&nbsp; <b>Static-Dynamic Apps</b>

-You have control over the "staticness" of your pages.
+You have control over the "static-ness" of your pages.

-For example, if you set `doNotRenderInBrowser: true` to a page config, the page is rendered to HTML only.
+For example, if you set `doNotRenderInBrowser: true` to a page config, then the page is rendered to HTML only.
 That way you can have pages that have no (or very little) browser-side JavaScript.

 This is crucial for mobile devices where browser-side JavaScript is a performance killer.